prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev27.md

 ###### 7
 <span class=verse-body>7</span>‘If the person is from sixty years old and older, if he is a male the conversion value is fifteen shekels, and for the female ten shekels.
 ###### 8
-<span class=verse-body>8</span>‘If the person making the votive offering is too poor to pay the conversion value, he must stand the person before the priest and the priest will establish his conversion value; according to what the man who made the votive offering can afford, the priest will establish his conversion value.
+<span class=verse-body>8</span>‘If the person making the votive offering is too poor to pay the conversion value, he must stand the person before the priest and the priest will establish his conversion value; according to what the man who made the votive offering can afford, the priest will establish his conversion value.’
-<div class=paragraph-break></div>

-‘## Redemption of Animals Given as Votive Offerings
+## Redemption of Animals Given as Votive Offerings
-<div class=paragraph-break></div>

 ###### 9
 <span class=verse-first>9</span>“‘If what is vowed is a kind of animal from which an offering may be presented to the Lᴏʀᴅ, anything which he gives to the Lᴏʀᴅ from this kind of animal will be holy.
 ###### 10